Denmark is a small town on the beautiful south coast of Western Australia, where ancient karri forests meet the Southern Ocean.

 It’s vibrant artistic community, world class food and wine, stunning beaches and outstanding natural environment have made it a popular destination for Australian and International travellers.

 Denmark is a 4 1/2 hour drive from Perth via Albany Highway, and an hour or two longer via the South-West Highway, which passes through tourist centres including Bridgetown, Pemberton and Walpole.

-Virgin Australia flies daily Perth to Albany.
+Rex Airlines fly daily from Perth to Albany.
 Flights take about an hour and hire cars can be arranged at Albany Airport.
 Albany to Denmark is a 30 minute drive.